 - Lift slowly into a sitting position and reach toward your toes.

 - Inhale and slowly unwind to the starting position while maintaining the C-curve in your spine.

 The classic Pilates roll up offers stretching and strengthening in one movement.
 It helps to open the back, hips, hamstrings and calves.
 All you need is a mat!
 Just be sure to engage your core and use its strength to flex your spine into an upright position.

 - Lie on your back with your arms holding the straps directly perpendicular to your body.
-(You can also do this exercise off the reformer with just a mat.)
+(You can also do this exercise off the reformer with just a mat — more on this below.)

 - Bring your legs up and over your head while rolling your hips off the mat.

 - Keep the legs together and the hips extended so they are on the same diagonal.

 - Use the backs of the upper arms for support and keep the chest open.